SixBytesUnder/infoboard/README.md

 # infoboard

-> Infoboard showing photos from local folder as the background, time, weather and Transport for London status updates.
+> Infoboard showing time, weather, calendar events, photos from local folder or online sources as background and Transport for London status updates.
-> Intended for Raspberry Pi, but should work on any machine with NodeJS v8 or newer available.
+> Intended for Raspberry Pi, but should work on any machine with NodeJS available.

 ## Live demo
 Using NASA picture of the day https://infoboard.sixbytesunder.com/